dbell1867/T_Display_S3_AMOLED/README.md

 4.  button_test:  Learning to use buttons to control events.
 Extension to the sprite_rotation example.

+5.  colour_test:  Noticed that when a sprite was pushed to another sprite, the TFT_eSPI colours (e.g. TFT_RED) were not accurate.
+Exploring the impact and how to handle layered sprites.

-5. Text experimentation.
+6. Text experimentation.
 Understand built in fonts and custom fonts

-6. Multiple pivot points for sprites with complex interactions.
+7. Multiple pivot points for sprites with complex interactions.
 [VolosR](https://github.com/VolosR) [OverEngineered Blink](https://github.com/VolosR/OEBlink) sketch is the inspiration for this experiment.